raghavendratiwari/file_management_system/README.md

-A simple file management system usinf nodejs mounted on ec2 using s3 with IAM roles.
+A simple file management system using nodejs mounted on ec2 using s3 with IAM roles.